-Buffalo State’s Photography B.F.A. program starts with a solid foundation in the darkroom, as students work with a 35mm film camera and black-and-white film.
+Buffalo State’s Art & Design B.F.A. photography concentration starts with a solid foundation in the darkroom, as students work with a 35mm film camera and black-and-white film.
 Students learn film exposure, development, and print production, and the language of photography criticism, color photography, film scanning, inkjet printing, DSLR photography, and digital workflow.

 Students develop long-form projects and personal strategies for their work, which engage with the critical and technical history of the expanded discipline of photography, imaging, publishing and exhibitions.
 Through study of research methods, technical strategies, and rigorous work, students train and tune their individual voices.